On the day I graduated from college, I cried.

 What was wrong with me?
 Why was I feeling like the best time of my life was over and gone and that I had nothing to look forward to from then on?

 Truthfully, I was scared to become a real “adult” and actually enter the workforce.
-I was terrified of the student loans I would have to soon repay.
-I was fearful of losing touch with being a student and enjoying learning for the fun of it.
+I was terrified of the student loans I would soon have to repay, not even knowing that student loans refinancing options could make managing payments easier.
+I was also fearful of losing touch with being a student and enjoying learning for the fun of it, feeling overwhelmed by the uncertainty of what lay ahead.

 Most of all, I was afraid of what to do with myself next.